 Stem cell Transplantation/Bone marrow Transplantation

-A stem cell transplant is a medical process in which bone marrow that contains the cancer is replaced by highly specialized cells.
+A stem cell transplant is a medical process in which highly specialized cells replaces the bone marrow that contains the cancer .
 These cells, known as hematopoietic stem cells, develop into the healthy bone marrow.
 Hematopoietic stem cells are the blood-forming cells found in the bloodstream and the bone marrow.
 These stem cells form all of the healthy cells in the blood.
 Presently, this procedure is more commonly called a stem cell transplant than a bone marrow transplant because it is the stem cells in the blood typically being transplanted, not the actual bone marrow tissue.

 Before suggesting transplantation, doctors talk to the patient and family members regarding the risks of this treatment.
 They will also consider several other factors, like age and general health, cancer type, and previous treatment results.

-Stem cell transplantation is not a standard treatment option for people with T-cell leukaemia because it is not always an effective treatment for this disease.
-Many patients with this disease are older, and the procedure’s risks are higher.
+Stem cell transplantation is not a standard treatment option for people with T-cell leukemia because it is not always an effective treatment for this disease, many patients with this disease are older, and the procedure’s risks are higher.

 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells – autologous (AUTO) and allogeneic (ALLO).
 AUTO uses the patient’s stem cells, while ALLO uses donated stem cells.
 In both types, the goal is to destroy all cancer cells in the blood, marrow, and other body parts using high doses of chemotherapy or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.

-ALLO transplants are the more common type for patients with chronic T-cell leukaemia.
+ALLO transplants are the more common type for patients with chronic T-cell leukemia.

 Side effects depend on the general health, the type of transplant, and other factors.